eXascaleInfolab/clubmark/README.md

 *               hard    nofile          524288
 *               soft    nofile          32768
 ```
 And then execute `ulimit -n 32768` to set this value for the current shell.

+> Ulimit can't be set higher than the hard limit `ulimit -Hn`, so if the latter < `32768` then call `ulimit -n `ulimit -Hn``

 Reduce the system swappiness setting to 1 ..
 10 by `sysctl -w vm.swappiness=10` or set it permanently in `/etc/sysctl.conf`:
 ```
 vm.swappiness = 10